COVESA/dlt-viewer/README.txt

 - optional: sudo make install
 - optional: sudo ldconfig
 - Run dlt_viewer (if you installed the viewer) or change into the release directory and run ./dlt_viewer
-- optional: Open project BuildDltViewer.pro in Qt Creator and build DLT Viewer in Qt Creator
+- Optional: Open project BuildDltViewer.pro in Qt Creator and build DLT Viewer in Qt Creator

 Command line usage: